 When you’ve been hurt, there’s often a tendency to clam up for self-protection.
 It’s easy to see why.
 You allowed yourself to be vulnerable and you got hurt.
 Logically, since you don’t want to be hurt again, you might close yourself off to others and handle this pain alone.
 While this is an understandable reaction, it isn’t what’s best for you, and it won’t help you move on after you’ve been hurt.

-Talk to your pastor, best friend, mother, a professional therapist or someone else that you know can be trusted.
+Talk to your pastor, best friend, mother, professional therapist or someone else that you know can be trusted.
 You may need just one conversation to help you process your feelings.
 It could require a few sessions with a counselor to iron things out.

 6. Care for Yourself